 There is much beauty in the details….
 When photographing Machu Picchu look for the stones, close ups for different angles.

-Different photograph angles of Machu Picchu.
+Different angles for the best photos of Machu Picchu

 Based on our many visits to Machu Picchu, with kids, without kids, with photography on our mind, or simply adventure, these are some different angles you can think about.